wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

 :::image type="content" source="../media/teams-menu-together-mode.png" alt-text="Screenshot showing how to enable Teams together mode":::

-Microsoft Teams’ Together mode can help support employee wellbeing by reducing the feeling of fatigue that some remote workers experience from meetings.
+Microsoft Teams Together mode can help support employee wellbeing by reducing the feeling of fatigue that some remote workers experience from meetings.
 Early research has shown that when taking part in meetings using Together mode, participants exert less effort and are better able to focus on other participants’ faces and body language to interpret important non-verbal cues.
 Each participant enables Together Mode for their own Teams instance.
 Teams then puts all participants in a single shared background to make it feel like everyone is in the same room.

 :::image type="content" source="../media/teams-together-mode-research-findings.png" alt-text="Illustration showing brain activity during meetings comparing grid view and together mode":::